JakeWharton/gms-mvn-install/README.md

 If you use Maven, you can do the following in order to depend on Google Play Services as a library project:

- 1. Copy the `gms-mvn-install.sh` scripts into the `google-play-services_lib/` folder inside of your SDK.
+ 1. Copy the `gms-mvn-install.sh` script into the `google-play-services_lib/` folder inside of your SDK.
  2. Execute `bash gms-mvn-install.sh` which will install the project into your local Maven repository.
     If you want to deploy the artifacts to a remote repository then execute `bash gms-mvn-install.sh repo-name repo-url`.